-Display fields are just like they sound-- for display only-- and therefore, they do not collect any data from customers.
-Use display fields to add dividers, headings, paragraphs, images, embedded videos, and more.
+Display elements are just like they sound - for display only - and therefore, they do not collect any data from customers.
+Use display elements to add dividers, headings, paragraphs, images, embedded videos, and more.
 These are useful for displaying a set of instructions or specific examples, providing more information to your customers, adding some visual separation between groups of fields, etc.

 Custom input fields allow you to collect truly unique data from your customers.
 You can collect your customer's date of birth, name of their pet, photo ID, product preferences, and virtually anything else you can think of.
 All of the typical field types that you'd expect in a form builder are available, and here are some special types worth noting:

 Number: choose between integer/decimal, no letters allowed!

 Date: includes input options (ie: date picker) and formatting options (ie: MM/DD/YYYY)

 Repeating Group: add multiple fields within a group and then easily duplicate a set of fields (ie: Child 1: name, gender, birthday; Child 2: name, gender, birthday)

 The data collected from Custom input fields is saved (securely) to our app's database and Shopify's metafields